Troxar/AspNetCoreLab/README.md

 # ASP.NET Core Lab

-This project is a small sandbox for learning new features of Asp.net Core Framework.
+This project is a small sandbox for exploring new features of Asp.net Core Framework.